akermu/emacs-libvterm/README.md

 to toggle `vterm-copy-mode` is `C-c C-t`.
 When a region is selected, it is possible to copy the text and leave `vterm-copy-mode` with the enter key.

+If no region is selected when the enter key is pressed it will copy the current line from start to end.
+If `vterm-copy-exclude-prompt` is true it will skip the prompt and not include it in the copy.

 ## `vterm-clear-scrollback`

 `vterm-clear-scrollback` does exactly what the name suggests: it clears the